shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/01-Learn CSS Variables by Building a Skyline/README.md

  ## Note on CSS variables:

- To declare a CSS variable, you need two dashes (--).
+- To declare a CSS variable, you need two dashes (--).
 E.g.:

         --buildingcolor: #999;

-To use a CSS variables as a property you write var() and insert the CSS variable name in the brackets, e.g.:
+- To use a CSS variables as a property you write var() and insert the CSS variable name in the brackets, e.g.:

         background-color: var(--buildiing-color1);

-We can use setback values for the var function if there is a problem with getting the variable.
+- We can use setback values for the var function if there is a problem with getting the variable.
 E.g.:

         background-color: var(--buildiing-color1, green);

-In order to make CSS variables globally available we need to declare them in a :root selector which is the highest level of the style sheet
+- In order to make CSS variables globally available we need to declare them in a :root selector which is the highest level of the style sheet

+- You can applu gradients using the following syntax:

+        background-color: linear-gradient(color1, color2);